robbal5/Wanderlust/README.md

 ## User Authentication

 Users are able to provide basic information to create an account on Wanderlust.
 A demo user feature is also included to allow users to access the full functionality of the site without needing to provide personal information.
-Current functionality restricts bookings and reviews to only signed in users, the remainder of the site is functionally available.
+Current functionality restricts bookings and reviews to only signed in users, while the remainder of the site is fully functional.

 ## Search/Google Maps